wagtail/wagtail/docs/reference/contrib/modeladmin/reversing_urls.rst

 -------------------------------------------------------------------

-In this example, we will provide a quick way to ``edit`` the Author that is linked to a blog post from the Admin Page Listing menu.
+In this example, we will provide a quick way to ``edit`` the Author that is linked to a blog post from the admin page listing menu.
 We have defined an ``AuthorModelAdmin`` class and registered it with Wagtail to allow ``Author`` objects to be administered via the admin area.
 The ``BlogPage`` model has an ``author`` field (a ``ForeignKey`` to the ``Author`` model)